Arshonda/base_bg/README.md

     try:
         listener = CrossChainBridgeListener()
         logger.info("Starting cross-chain event listener...")
+        # The run() method contains the main infinite loop and will block execution.
         listener.run()
     except Exception:
         # Log critical errors that prevent the listener from starting